ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/profile/buttons/index.rst

 .. rst-class:: cp-path

-**Control Panel Location:** :menuselection:`Settings --> HTML Buttons`
+**Control Panel Location:** :menuselection:`Members --> Profile --> HTML Buttons`

 ..
 Screenshot (optional)

 ..
 Overview

-This section of the Control Panel allows you to manage your default *HTML buttons*.
-HTML buttons appear in the PUBLISH page and allow you to add basic HTML to your entries.

-.. note:: Each member of your site is allowed to specify their own HTML
+Each member may also specify their own HTML Formatting buttons.
+These buttons are available for use when creating or editing channel entries.
-	buttons via their My Account page.
-These default buttons are **only** used with members that have not defined their own.
+By default, these will include the buttons specified in the :doc:`/cp/settings/buttons` area.
+The user may edit or add to the buttons as desired.
+More information on button creation/editing is available on the :doc:`/cp/settings/buttons` page.

 ..
 Permissions

 Permission Restrictions
 -----------------------

-* Access settings: General Settings
+* Access settings: Members
+* Members Allowed actions: Can Edit Own HTML Formatting Buttons

 Actions
 -------